Phones 4u

-Phones 4u was a large independent mobile phone retailer in the United Kingdom.
-It was part of the 4u Group based in Newcastle-under-Lyme, Staffordshire.
-Opening in 1996, it expanded to over 600 stores.
-On 14 September 2014, EE and Vodafone, the company's final remaining suppliers, ended their contracts.
+Phones 4u was a British mobile phone retailer based in the United Kingdom.
+The company was founded in 1996 and was one of the largest mobile phone retailers in the UK before it ceased operations and filed for administration on 15 September 2014.
+Since then, the company has been under the control of its administrators, PwC.

-The company entered administration on 15 September 2014 with PricewaterhouseCoopers appointed as administrators.

 History

 In 1987, John Caudwell and his brother Brian founded Midlands Mobile Phones, a wholesaler and distributor of mobile phones.
 The company became the Caudwell Group, whose high street retail arm was named Phones 4u.

-On 26 September 2006, The Caudwell Group was sold for a sum of £1.47 billion to private equity firms Providence Equity Partners and Doughty Hanson & Co.
+On 26 September 2006, The Caudwell Group, which owned Phones 4u, was sold for a sum of £1.47 billion to private equity firms Providence Equity Partners and Doughty Hanson & Co.
 In February 2008, the group bought online retailer Dialaphone in a deal worth an estimated £9 million.

 In July 2010, Phones 4u partnered with electrical chain Dixons to place 49 concessions inside Currys and PC World stores.
-This number increased to over one hundred.
+This number increased to over 100.
 However, following a merger between Dixons and rival phone shop, Carphone Warehouse, it was announced that this partnership would not be renewed.

 The group was acquired by private equity group BC Partners in March 2011.
-The deal, estimated to be worth in the region of £700 million, was agreed several months after talks with a United States private equity owner ended.
-In April 2012, Phones 4u's contract with provider Three was terminated.
+The deal, estimated to be more than £600 million, was agreed several months after talks with a United States private equity owner ended.
+In April 2012, Phones 4u's contract with provider Three UK was terminated.
 In January 2014, O2 ended their contract with Phones 4u.

+Administration

 On 15 September 2014, Phones 4u entered administration, after the two remaining suppliers EE and Vodafone terminated their contracts.
 Stores closed, and both the Phones 4u and Dial-A-Phone websites were taken offline, pending a decision by the administrators.

 On 19 September 2014, Vodafone reached an agreement with the administrators of Phones 4u to take over and rebrand 140 stores.
-It was also revealed that 628 employees at the head office in Newcastle-Under-Lyme would be laid off.
+It was also revealed that 628 employees at the head office in Newcastle-Under-Lyme would be made redundant.

 On 22 September 2014, EE reached an agreement with Phones 4u's administrators to take over and rebrand 58 stores, while Dixons Carphone revealed that they would transfer 800 employees to its Currys and PC World stores.

 On 23 September 2014, administrators PwC announced that close to 1,700 jobs would be lost.

 On 14 October 2014, EE announced that it would acquire mobile virtual network operator Life Mobile from Phones 4u's administrators.